"You won't make any money as an artist."

 Set Realistic Goals

 As with any project, goals help not only with motivation but establishing what your end game is.
-And on Patreon, goals also allow your fans to help you by understanding what your needs are.
+And for Patreon donations, goals also allow your fans to help you by understanding what your needs are.
 Need new equipment?
 Say it.
 Looking to make this your full-time job?
 Be honest.
 Don't be afraid to post your real goals while asking for pledges.
 It's how illustrators make money from Patreon.

 Digital artist DanteWontDie knows all about goal-setting on Patreon.
 Here is what he had to say: